- Entry fee is £100 per team.

 - Teams must have a minimum of 5 players and a maximum of 8 players.

-- Played to Blackball rules, teams will typically play 60 frames of pool before being knocked out.
+- Played to Blackball rules, teams will typically play 48 frames of pool, before they can be knocked out of the tournament.

 - If a player is required to play in a singles match at the same time that his/her team is also playing, then the team must play a reserve in his/her place.